aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

         [Download the CloudFormation template](https://[[website]]/templates/lab_template.yml)

     !!! warning "Region Check"
         Ensure you are still working in the correct region, especially if you are following the links above to open the service console at the right screen.
+Also note, the region should not be US East (N. Virginia) / us-east-1, if you are planning to run the Aurora Global Databsase labs.

     In the field named **Stack Name**, ensure the value `auroralab` is preset.
 For the **Use AZs** parameter (Regional Settings section) select 3 availability zones (AZs) from the dropdown.
 If your desired region only supports 2 AZs, please select just the two AZs available.